 A] Insurance Coverage And Rates [Gaidon v.
 Guardian Life Insurance Co. & Goshen v.
-Mutual Life Insurance Co. clv (misrepresentations that " out-of-pocket premium payments (for life insurance policies) would vanish within a stated period of time "); Tahir v.
-Progressive Casualty Insurance Co. clvi (trial on whether " a no-fault health service provider's claim for compensation for charges for an electrical test identified as Current Perception Threshold Testing " is a compensable no-fault claim); Beller v.
+Mutual Life Insurance Co. cxcvii on whether " a no-fault health service provider's claim for compensation for charges for an electrical test identified as Current Perception Threshold Testing " is a compensable no-fault claim); Beller v.
 William Penn Life Ins.
-Co. clvii (" Here, the subject insurance contract imposed a continuing duty upon the defendant to consider the factors comprising the cost of insurance before changing rates and to review the cost of insurance rates at least once every five years to determine if a change should be made "); Monter v.
+Co. cxcix(" Here, the subject insurance contract imposed a continuing duty upon the defendant to consider the factors comprising the cost of insurance before changing rates and to review the cost of insurance rates at least once every five years to determine if a change should be made "); Monter v.
 Massachusetts Mutual Life Ins.
-Co. clviii (misrepresentations with respect to the terms "Flexible Premium Variable Life Insurance Policy "); Skibinsky v.
-State Farm Fire and Casualty Co. $^{\text{clix}}$ (misrepresentation of the coverage of a " builder's risk " insurance policy); Brenkus v.
+Co. cc (misrepresentations with respect to the terms "Flexible Premium Variable Life Insurance Policy "); Skibinsky v.
+State Farm Fire and Casualty Co. $^{\text{cci}}$ (misrepresentation of the coverage of a " builder's risk " insurance policy); Brenkus v.
 Metropolitan Life Ins.
-Co. clx (misrepresentations by insurance agent as to amount of life insurance coverage); Makastchian v.
-Oxford Health Plans, Inc. clxi (practice of terminating health insurance policies without providing 30 days notice violated terms of policy and was a deceptive business practice because subscribers may have believed they had health insurance when coverage had already been canceled
+Co. ccii (misrepresentations by insurance agent as to amount of life insurance coverage); Makastchian v.
+Oxford Health Plans, Inc. cciii (practice of terminating health insurance policies without providing 30 days notice violated terms of policy and was a deceptive business practice because subscribers may have believed they had health insurance when coverage had already been canceled); Whitfield v.
+State Farm Mutual Automobile Ins.
+Co. cciv(automobile owner sues insurance company seeking payment for motor vehicle destroyed by fire; " Civil Court in general, and the Small Claims Part is particular, may entertain " insurance claims which involve disputes over coverage).